peerlibrary/meteor-blaze-components/README.md

   super + 2
 ```

 You can use normal CoffeeScript inheritance in your mixins.
-On the diagram of our example this traverses upwards.
+On the diagram of our example `super` traverses upwards.

 ```coffee
 dataContext: ->